sumsted/alexa_pyssml/readme.md

 This is a sample Alexa skill that uses the PySSML project https://github.com/sumsted/pyssml.

-PySSML is inspired and based on https://github.com/mandnyc/ssml-builder.
+PySSML is inspired and based on JavaScript project https://github.com/mandnyc/ssml-builder.

 ## Usage